 Online Poker in PA

-Online Poker has been slow to go live in Pennsylvania, but in late 2019, PokerStars became the first online casino to offer games to players.
+Online Poker was slow to go live in Pennsylvania, but in late 2019, PokerStars became the first online casino to offer games to players.

-And since then, it’s all been PokerStars, although more online poker brands are expected to come into late 2020 and early 2021.
-The good news for players is that PokerStars is the biggest online poker brand in the world with a long-standing reputation in the poker world.
+And since then, it’s all been PokerStars, although more online poker brands are expected to come into 2021.
+In fact, a second online poker room came to the state when Borgata and BetMGM (both using the partypoker software) went live in March 2021.
+Although the number of online poker rooms may be minimal now, PokerStars and partypoker are among biggest online poker brand in the world with a long-standing reputation in the poker world.

 At this time, players in PA are only allowed to play against other players in the state.
 This means that players can not play with players in other states (although this could happen over the next year or two) or from the global poker pool, which will not happen anytime soon, if ever.
 Fortunately, with the population of Pennsylvania around 13 million, there are more than enough people in the state to sustain a few poker rooms.